 Bezos orders deep job cuts at 'Washington Post'

-The Washington Post moved Wednesday at the behest of owner Jeff Bezos to make deep cuts to every department in the newsroom.
+The Washington Post moved Wednesday at the behest of owner Jeff Bezos to cut a third of its entire workforce.
+The layoffs affect every corner of the newsroom.

-In a newsroom zoom call, Executive Editor Matt Murray called the move "a strategic reset."
-The changes, he said, were overdue in light of "difficult and even disappointing realities."
+In a newsroom Zoom call, Executive Editor Matt Murray called the move "a strategic reset" it needs to compete in the era of artificial intelligence.
+The paper had not evolved with the times, he said, and the changes were overdue in light of "difficult and even disappointing realities."

 With the job cuts, the storied newspaper narrows the scope of its ambitions for the foreseeable future.
 It is a remarkable reversal for a vital pillar of American journalism that had looked to Bezos — one of the wealthiest people on Earth — as a champion and a financial savior.